bpmn-io/diagram-js/README.md

 ### Testing

-Execute `grunt auto-test` to run the test suite in watch mode.
+Execute `npm run dev` to run the test suite in watch mode.

 Expose an environment variable `TEST_BROWSERS=(Chrome|Firefox|IE)` to execute the tests in a non-headless browser.

 ### Package

-Execute `grunt` to lint and test the project and to generate (preliminary) documentation.
+Execute `npm run all` to lint and test the project.

-We do not generate any build artifacts.
+__Note:__ We do not generate any build artifacts.
 Required parts of the library should be bundled by modelers / viewers as needed instead.

-### Example

-You can find an example app build with diagram-js [here](/example).

 ## License